-- Can we quantify this "problem" is it really a problem? - How many courses fall under the scope of this discussion? - Is there really a shortage when students go to register? - 50% of students change major in first two years... - Freshmen appear to have an issue, but after majors change, it is not a problem. - This freshman year could be tracked in order to determine if this is an issue.
+Group: Can we quantify this "problem" - is it really a problem?
+How many courses are we talking about?
+Is there really a shortage when students go to register?

+O'Sickey: 50% of students change major in first two years...
+Freshmen appear to have an issue, but after majors change, it is not a problem.
+We COULD track this year's freshmen to see if it is an issue.

-Committee: General There are 58 Diversity courses offered next spring.
-Internationalization is of great importance this year, as is diversity and ethics.
+Group: There are 58 Diversity courses offered next spring.
+Internationalization is of big importance this year, as is diversity and ethics.
 Ideally, the UF core courses should incorporate these things.